The National Top 100 Trial Lawyers

 Recanted Testimony in Battery Cases

-Ever been under a lot of pressure and emotion, so much so that you said something you shouldn’t have said?
+Ever been under a lot of pressure and emotion, so much so that you said something you shouldn’t have?
 It happens.

-What happens when a couple’s night of drinking turns ugly?
-Ever known an ugly, mean drunk?
-They exist, believe me.
+But when a couple’s night of drinking turns ugly, the consequences are far more severe than a simple regret.
 To see what happens when we bring two such people together, take a look at the equations below:

 Or, how about this equally valid equation: